magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43091-unable-to-order-bundled-product-from-admin.md

 ## Issue

-When trying to order bundle product from the admin, it throws the following error: *You cannot use decimal quantity for this product.*
+When trying to order bundled product from the Admin, it throws the following error: *You cannot use decimal quantity for this product.*

 <ins>Steps to reproduce</ins>:

 1. Install a clean Adobe Commerce.
 1. Create two simple products.
-1. Create bundle product with two options.
+1. Create a bundled product with two options.
-1. Create customer account on the frontend.
+1. Create a customer account on the frontend.
 1. Go to **Admin** > **Sales** > **Orders** > **Create New Order**.
     * Select the customer account created just now.
-    * Try to add bundle product to cart.
+    * Try to add the bundled product to the cart.

 <ins>Expected results</ins>:

-Admin user is able to add product with one quantity to cart.
+Admin user is able to add the product with one quantity to cart.

 <ins>Actual results</ins>: